Andrea Alciato: Biography

 Alciati is most famous for his Emblemata, published in dozens of editions from 1531 onward.
 This collection of short Latin verse texts and accompanying woodcuts created an entire European genre, the emblem book, which attained enormous popularity in continental Europe and Great Britain.

 Alciati died at Pavia in 1550.
+His heir, Francesco Alciati, commissioned a huge mausoleum in the Church of S. Epifanio.